jonschipp/timetotrain/README.md

-# workout-template-generator
+# Time to Train

-A generator for customizable workout templates using spreadsheets
+A generator for customizable workout templates using spreadsheets.

+This is a new project which will make it incredibly easy to create exercise programs.